Lattice and Heegaard-Floer homologies of algebraic links: Introduction

-This note introduces another object, the lattice cohomology of the singularity.
-In \cite{Nemethi08} the lattice cohomology of a normal surface singularity was introduced via the lattice provided by its resolution graph (or plumbing graph of the link).
-The invariant created a bridge between the analytic invariants of the singularity with several topological ones of the link, namely Seiberg-Witten and Heegaard-Floer theories.
-The goal of the present construction is similar; nevertheless here we rely on a different lattice: the needed weight function is provided by the normalization, by the coefficients $h(v)$.
-(In order to eliminate any further confusion, we will call the present invariant ``lattice homology via normalization'').
+This note introduces the lattice homology of $(C,0)$.
+Recall that in \cite{Nemethi08} the lattice homology of a normal surface singularity was introduced via the lattice provided by its resolution graph (or plumbing graph of the link).
+That invariant created a bridge between the analytic invariants of the surface singularity and several topological invariants (like Seiberg--Witten invariant and Heegaard Floer homology) of its 3--dimensional link.
+The goal of the present construction is similar; nevertheless here we rely on the lattice $\BZ^r$ discussed above, and the needed weight function is provided by the normalization of $C$, namely by the Hilbert function $h(v)$.